gutiluis/book-database/README.md

-# sqlalchemy script to build a db in sqlite
+# sqlalchemy script to build a db in sqlite with an interactive menu for edition

 - to run:
 - python3 -m venv .venv